Wasim-Zaman/good_news_backend/README.md

 The API is documented using Swagger.
 You can access the Swagger UI at `/api-docs` when the server is running.

+## Environment Variables

+The project uses environment variables for configuration.
+These are stored in a `.env` file in the root directory.
+For security reasons, this file is not committed to version control.

+A `.env.example` file is provided as a template.
+To set up your environment:

+1. Copy `.env.example` to a new file named `.env`
+2. Fill in the values in `.env` with your specific configuration

+Required environment variables:

+- `PORT`: The port on which the server will run
+- `JWT_SECRET`: Secret key for JWT token generation and verification
+- `DATABASE_URL`: MySQL database connection string
+- `ADMIN_EMAIL`: Email for the admin account
+- `ADMIN_PASSWORD`: Password for the admin account
+- `DOMAIN`: The domain where the application is hosted

+Never commit your actual `.env` file to version control, as it contains sensitive information.

 ## Setup and Installation

 1. Clone the repository